fafeitsch/imaginary-geo-itinerary/README.md

 1. Move IGI's binaries into your web server.
 2. Create a directory `itinerary` in the same directory where IGI is.
-3. Move your images and GPX files into `itinerary`.
+3. Move your images and/or videos (mp4 format) and GPX files into `itinerary`.
 You can use any subdirectory structure you like.
 4. Replace the `favicon.png` by an appropriate image of your own.
 The favicon is not only shown in the browser's toolbar, but also in the general image area if the current group selection does not contain an image.